MCP Server

 The MCP server endpoint is:

-It uses the Streamable HTTP transport and authenticates with your API key via the X-API-Key header, exactly like the REST API.
+It uses the HTTP transport and supports OAuth authentication (recommended) or API key authentication via the X-API-Key header.

 Claude Desktop